ThalisFernandes/sx_challenge_back/README.md

 ### Running the API application:

   you can use `ǹodemon app.js` or `ǹode app.js` I strongly recomend use nodemon, but u can choose.

+## setup node to connect with Mysql
+ inside the employerRoutes.js and companyRoutes.js, you can change the connection `{
+        host:"localhost",
+        user:"YourUserName",
+        password:"YourPassWord",
+        database: 'sx_challenge'
+    }`
+    there u can set your mysql configuration;

 ### Request from insomnia and postman: